 A: We offer these sessions as a way for your daughter to get ready for the upcoming season.
-We started them two seasons ago and have had great success.
+We started them four seasons ago and have had great success.
 It is a way to add activities for your daughter before the season starts and help her learn our language and brush up on skills.
 It is an affordable way to take advantage of our professional training!

 Q: What are the dates and times again for the preseason sessions?

 A: For the spring season we are offering Hitting and Defense.
 The dates are July 26th, August 2nd, August 9th, and August 16th.
 Hitting is from 6pm-7pm, Defense is from 7pm-7:45pm.
 These sessions will be at Five Tool Training at the Above Athletics Center 14797 Philips Hwy, Jacksonville, FL 32256.

 Q: What and when are the FREE Pitching Clinics?

 A: In an effort to give back to PVGS, and to help grow the game, 5 Tool Training is offerig four free pitching clinics with Coach K. The dates for these clinics are August 29th, September 12th, September 17th, and September 26th from 2pm-3pm.
 These sessions will be at Five Tool Training at the Above Athletics Center 14797 Philips Hwy, Jacksonville, FL 32256.